Go Back

 • Preheat oven to 200°C (fan).

-• Over a medium bowl, grate the zucchinis and the garlic cloves, set aside.
+• Over a medium bowl, grate the zucchinis using the large holes of a box grater, then grate in the 3 garlic cloves.

-• Chop the kale and add it to a small bowl.
-Then using your hands, massage the kale with 1 drop of olive oil and add it to the main (medium) bowl.
+• Finely chop the kale and place it in a small bowl.
+Using your hands, massage it with a small drop of olive oil until slightly softened, then add it to the main medium bowl.
+Add the chopped fresh baby tomatoes or sun-dried tomatoes in oil, then set the bowl aside.

-• Reduce the temperature to 180°C and bake the muffins for 25 minutes or until brown on top.
-The total baking time is usually about 25 minutes.
-The pumpkin seeds should be brownish and if you use a fork, it should come out dry.
+• Reduce the oven temperature to 180°C (350°F) and bake the muffins for about 25 minutes, or until golden brown on top.
+The pumpkin seeds should look lightly toasted, and a fork or toothpick inserted into the center should come out dry.

 • They keep up to 3 days in the fridge.